-• In 2022, 86% (38 of 44) of UN entities had in place two or more policies and processes for youth engagement, improving from the 2021 baseline, 75% (30 of 40).
+In 2022, 86% (38 of 44) of UN entities had in place two or more policies and processes for youth engagement, improving from the 2021 baseline, 75% (30 of 40).
 The following criteria are set out for performance measurement on policies and processes for meaningful youth engagement in the Youth2030 Scorecard for UN entities: institutionally mandated, rights based and safe, designated, resourced, transparent, accessible and voluntary, informative, accountability of youth to the UN and accountability of the UN to youth.

-, meeting 7 or all 8 criteria set out in the indicator on policies and processes for meaningful youth engagement.
-Trend analysis of scores for 38 UN entities (where data was available for both 2021 and 2022), showed an increase in scores in 2022 (26% (10 of 38)) from 13% (5 of 38) in 2021. - Meaningful youth engagement was institutionally mandated in 75% of UN entities in both 2021 and 2022 and was the most common criterion met.
+- In 2022, 23% (10 of 44) of UN entities scored , meeting 7 or all 8 criteria set out in the indicator on policies and processes for meaningful youth engagement.
+Trend analysis of scores for 38 UN entities (where data was available for both 2021 and 2022), showed an increase in scores in 2022 (26% (10 of 38)) from 13% (5 of 38) in 2021 (see fig/chart). - Meaningful youth engagement was institutionally mandated in 75% of UN entities in both 2021 and 2022 and was the most common criterion met.
 The percentage of UN entities meeting the following criteria improved in 2022 from 2021 levels: (a) informative, (b) accountability of UN entity to youth, (c) accountability of youth to UN entity, (d) resourced and (e) transparent, accessible and voluntary.